Introduction to Test Data in Machine Learning

 What Are Test Data in Machine Learning?

-Test data in machine learning refer to a portion of a dataset specifically designated for evaluating the performance of a trained model.
+Test data in machine learning refers to a portion of a dataset specifically designated for evaluating the performance of a trained model.

-Unlike training data, which help the model identify patterns and develop decision-making algorithms, test data are intended to verify how the model handles information it has never encountered before.
+Unlike training data, which helps the model identify patterns and develop decision-making algorithms, test data is intended to verify how the model handles information it has never encountered before.
 This process provides an objective assessment of the model's accuracy, generalization ability, and overall performance.

 Test Data in Machine Learning